Position: Legislative Affairs Manager Army Programs

 While performing the duties of this Job, the employee is regularly required to walk and talk or hear.
 The employee is frequently required to stand.
 The employee must frequently lift and/or move up to 10 pounds.

-*Writing sample should be no smaller than 11 pitch and double spaced.
+*Writing sample should be one page, Times New Roman 12 font, double spaced, normal margins original paper.
 Do not include your name on the writing sample so it can be independently evaluated.